 If a property owner does not agree with the assessed value of their property after receiving a TRIM Notice from the Property Appraiser in late summer, a petition may be filed with the VAB.
 Such petition must be filed at the Clerk of the Circuit Court's Office within the statutory deadline (any time during the taxable year on or before the 25th day following the mailing of the TRIM).

 Petition forms are available at the Property Appraiser's Office and at the Clerk of the Circuit Court's Office or website.
-Completed petitions may be filed in person or by mail at the following location:
+Completed petitions may be filed in person or by mail:

 Citrus County Courthouse